Mark Canha Preview, Player Props: Brewers vs. Dodgers

 Dodgers Pitching Rankings

-- The 8.7 strikeouts per nine innings compiled by the Dodgers pitching staff ranks 16th in MLB.
+- The Dodgers pitching staff ranks 16th in the league with a collective 8.7 strikeouts per nine innings.

-- Dodgers pitchers combine to give up the eighth-fewest home runs in baseball (133 total, 1.1 per game).
+- The Dodgers surrender the seventh-fewest home runs in baseball (134 total, 1.1 per game).

 © 2023 Data Skrive.
 All rights reserved.